mixbytes/tank.ansible-polkadot/README.md

 `bench_present` fact must be set to `True` on all nodes which are capable of running the bench util.

+The bench tool, if installed, must be installed at the `/tool` directory, and must have the following configs:
+* `/tool/bench.config.json` (common bench tool config)
+* `/tool/blockchain.bench.config.json` (blockchain-specific bench tool config)

 Role Name
 =========